 13.1 Sign to Fly

 All pilots who wish to compete in the day’s task have to sign the Sign-to-Fly list at take-off and sign-in after task completion at Check-In.
 Failure to do so will result in a pilot penalty.
-If live tracking is used in the competition collecting the live tracking device supersedes Sign-to-Fly and it’s return is equivalent to checking in at the end of the task.
+If live tracking is used in the competition collecting the live tracking device supersedes Sign-to-Fly and its return is equivalent to checking in at the end of the task.

 13.2 Takeoff Area